tnbezue/fraction/README.md

 thus the initial approximation is 1/17.
 2. The difference between the floating point value and the the current approximation is computed.
 For the example, the difference is 1/17 - 0.06 = 0.058824 - 0.06 = -0.001176.
-3. If the difference is less than the defined tolerance (0.000005 by default), then the interation is terminated.
+3. If the difference is less than the defined tolerance (0.000005 by default), then the iteration is terminated.
 4. Use the difference computed in step 2 to improve approximation of fraction.
 This is done by converting the difference into a fraction and adding (or subtracting) to the current approximation.
 In the example, a negative difference indicates a low approximation -- thus difference needs to be added to current approximation.
 The difference fraction is the numerator = 1 and denominator = 1/0.001176 = 850 -- difference in fraction from is 1/850.
 The new current approximation will be (1/17) + (1/850) = (850\*1 + 17\*1)/(850*17) = 867/14450.
 5. Repeat steps 2 to 4 until solution found.
 6. After solution found, the fraction is reduced.
-For example, 867/14450 is exactly 0.06 and the interation process is terminated.
+For example, 867/14450 is exactly 0.06 and the iteration process is terminated.
 867/14450 is reduced to 3/50.

 Some features of this method are:
 * If the resulting fraction 1/anything, the first approximation will be exact.
 For example, converting 0.25 to fraction, the first approximation will be 1/4.
 Thus further iterations are not needed.
-* In majority (> 80%) of 1,000,000 test cases, convergance occures in 2 iteration or less.
+* In majority (> 80%) of 1,000,000 test cases, convergence occurs in 2 iteration or less.
-* For all test cases, the maximum number of interations was 3.
+* For all test cases, the maximum number of iterations was 3.

 ## Testing and Performance